biocorecrg/RNAseq_course_2019/docs/salmon.md

 ....
 ```

-We can check the results inside the folder
+We can check the results inside the folder "alignments".

 ```{bash}
 ls alignments/salmon_A549_0_1/